 - Practice locating letters in different contexts.
 Get kids to circle letters they find in your morning messages.
 Have them find and stamp letters with dot markers.

 - Once the letter names are mastered, then you can move on to teaching each letters’ sound in one of the following ways below.
-The spot the letter mats are a fun locating activity.
+The spot the letter mats are a locating activity and one of our favorite and fun ways to teach letter recognition.

 Students need to be exposed to letters in print excessively.
 Your classroom needs to provide a literacy-rich environment with letters (and words) everywhere.